elemantics/UnlimitJS/README.md

     ' string '[trim]();

 UnlimitJS is 436 bytes gzipped and compressed.
+UnlimitJs should work in IE6+, Firefox 3.0+, Safari 3.0+, Chrome and Opera.

 Checkout [the site](http://limeblack.github.com/UnlimitJS/) for more info and examples.